pinting/oraculum/README.md

 Four constrained generation approaches were tested using the Gemma 3 vocabulary:

-- **Aho-Corasick**: Token lattice approach for breaking up constants into a Directed Acyclic Graph.
-The initial (one-time) graph build time (against the fixed vocabulary) takes 2.23 s with extremely fast lattice construction (102 µs for 16 characters).
+- **Aho-Corasick**: Token lattice approach for breaking up text into a Directed Acyclic Graph (forming all possible routes to build the text using the given vocabulary).
+The initial (one-time) build time (against the vocabulary) takes 2.23 s with extremely fast lattice construction (102 µs for 16 characters).
+Obviously no regular expression support, but good for constant values!
 - **derivre**: Pure regex-based matching with derivative automata.
-Slow because of the exhaustive token matching (against the complete vocabulary of 255k at each step).
+Slow because of the exhaustive token matching (255k matches per step).
 - **toktrie**: Hybrid approach combining derivre and toktrie.
-261 µs build time and moderate efficiency through trie pruning (300-600 matches at each step).
+261 µs build time and moderate efficiency through trie pruning (300-600 matches per step).
 Its weakness is the still relatively high transition attempts compared to index-based methods.
 - **outlines**: Index-based regex matching with precomputed token patterns.
-Strengths include exceptional runtime efficiency (1-18 transitions per step).
-Its obvious weakness is the higher upfront cost (1.12s index build) and increased memory usage for storing the index.
+Its strength is its exceptional runtime efficiency (1-18 matches per step).
+The obvious weakness is the higher upfront cost (1.12s index build) and increased memory usage for storing the index.

 ## License